jgottzen/ya-tree.nvim/README.md

   ---@field file Yat.Config.Trees.Renderer[] Which renderers to use for files, in order

   ---@class Yat.Config.Trees.Tree
-  ---@field section_icon string The icon for the tree in the sidebar.
+  ---@field section_icon string The icon for the section in the sidebar.
-  ---@field section_name string The name of the the in the sidebar.
+  ---@field section_name string The name of section the in the sidebar.
   ---@field mappings Yat.Config.Trees.Mappings The tree specific mappings.
   ---@field renderers Yat.Config.Trees.Renderers The tree specific renderers.